+operation is an operation name.
 The object should return the method it uses to handle operation.
-If it has no handler for that message, it should return nil.
-This is like the get-handler-for function (see page 19), but, of course, you can only use it on objects known to accept messages.
+If it has no handler for that operation, it should return nil.
+This is like the get-handler-for function (see page 341), but, of course, you can use it only on objects known to accept messages.